-Intended to be implemented as part of after school and summer learning STEM programs, all PCS Edventures Enrichment Programs come with all the materials and curriculum you need to lead stimulating, authentic and out-of-the-box activities proven to engage students of all levels.
+Intended for after-school and summer learning STEM programs, all PCS Edventures enrichment programs come with all the materials and curriculum you need to lead stimulating, authentic, and out-of-the-box activities proven to engage learners of all levels.
 With 12 one-hour lessons and open-ended extensions, each Enrichment Program introduces fun and interactive learning into any educational setting.

-Every PCS Enrichment Program follows a similar teaching structure, with the package holding everything an instructor needs to start an authentic STEMventure.
-Developed to be implemented into any learning environment, these camps were designed to be approachable by any instructor.
-From a seasoned teacher to an after school helper, the Enrichment Programs do all the work, allowing instructors to focus solely on facilitating learning.
+Every PCS enrichment program follows a similar teaching structure, with the package holding everything an instructor needs to start an authentic STEMventure.
+Developed for smooth implementation in any learning environment, these programs are approachable by any instructor.
+From a seasoned teacher to an after-school helper, the enrichment programs do all the work, allowing instructors to focus solely on facilitating learning.

-An Enrichment Program is composed of 12 lessons, each designed to last about one hour.
-You can use one a day for twelve days or clump them together to use in longer blocks.
-Lessons can also be broken apart and worked in throughout the course of a school year.
+An enrichment program includes 12 one-hour lessons.
+Flexible to fit all schedules, you can use one a day for twelve days or clump them together in longer blocks.
+Lessons can also be broken apart and worked in throughout a school year.

 The beginning of each day’s lesson includes a quick overview of the day: